 However, if you weren't so sure whether the white balance is correct, you can check it - by hovering your white balance tool over a neutral area.

-In this particular image, there are a number of neutrals we can use (neutrals being anything white, black or grey) and having a neutral like this in your image makes setting the correct white balance much easier.
-In this case, we could use the sidewalk / pavement or even the grey boots to set our white balance.
+In this particular image, there isn't a whole lot of neutrals we can use (neutrals being anything white, black or grey) but having even one neutral in your image makes setting the correct white balance much easier.
+In this case, we could use the small area of white vest we can see peeking out under her cardigan as our neutral.